· Originally published March 4, 2024

 Dry Tortugas is one of the few “tropical” national parks in the system which is reason-alone to make the trip.
 And making the trip is half the fun.

-Getting to this park requires an additional plane ride from Key West or ferry ride out to the island.
+Getting to this park requires an additional plane ride or ferry ride from Key West out to the island.
 Once there, visitors can snorkel, swim, relax, and otherwise enjoy the remains (well-intact) of Fort Jefferson.
+Despite being a “least visited” park, the Yankee Freedom Ferry books up months in advance and campsites are critcially hard to come by.

 READ: Our detailed Dry Tortugas Guide